Frequently Asked Questions (FAQs)

 What is dryland training and is it required?

 Dryland training is a great way to meet teammates and coaches ahead of the ski season and build stamina and conditioning while having some fun.
 It is optional for racers ages U8-U10 (Saturdays starting in September).
 U12 athletes also have a dryland training option Tuesday evenings and Saturdays.
-For U14 athletes and up, dryland training is included in your coaching fees (Saturdays) with options to add Tuesday and Thursday evenings.
+For U14 athletes and up, dryland training is included in your coaching fees (Saturdays) with options to add Tuesday and Thursday evenings and enhanced weight training for athletes U16+.

 Are there volunteer commitments?